-The PCI Security Standards Council was founded by American Express, Discover, JCB International, MasterCard, and Visa Inc. The council 'maintains, evolves, and promotes Payment Card Industry standards for the safety of cardholder data across the globe.'
+American Express, Discover, JCB International, MasterCard, and Visa Inc. founded the PCI Security Standards Council.
+The council 'maintains, evolves, and promotes Payment Card Industry standards for the safety of cardholder data across the globe.'

-Maintaining payment security is a serious business and it is vital that every entity responsible for the security of cardholder data diligently follows the PCI Data Security Standards.
-For schools, the highest level of compliance is Level 1 PCI DSS, which assures that your online payment provider has implemented the necessary standards to offer a secure payment solution.
+Maintaining payment security is a serious business, and it is vital that every entity responsible for cardholder data security diligently follows the PCI Data Security Standards.
+The highest level of compliance for schools is Level 1 PCI DSS, assuring that your online payment provider implements the necessary standards to offer a secure payment solution.

-What to look for in your online payments’ provider
+What to look for in your online payment provider

 A handy checklist for schools